Onattukara: Syrian Christians of Odanad

 The Syrian Christians of Odanad existed even before the establishment of the Kingdom.
-Chengannur being the earliest centre where the Chengannur Old Syrian Church was established in the 4th century by the Syrian Christian migrants from Niranam and Nilakkal.
-Later in the 7th century a church was built in Haripad but was demolished in the 11th century and half of the Syrian Christians of Haripad joined the Karthikapally Syrian Church which was built in AD 829 AD by the Syrian Christian migrants from Chengannur, and the other half established the Cheppad Syrian Church in 1175 AD.
-Kayamkulam became a commercial capital owing to its port merchantry and many Syrian Christians migrated to Kayamkulam.
+Chengannur was the earliest centre where the Chengannur Old Syrian Church was established in the 4th century by the Syrian Christian migrants from Niranam and Nilakkal.
+Later in the 7th century, a church was built in Haripad, but was demolished in the 11th century.
+Half of the Syrian Christians of Haripad joined the Karthikapally Syrian Church, which was built in AD 829 by the Syrian Christian migrants from Chengannur, and the other half established the Cheppad Syrian Church in AD 1175.
+Kayamkulam became a commercial capital owing to its port merchantry, and many Syrian Christians migrated to Kayamkulam.
 These Syrians relied on the Kadampanad Syrian Church (built in AD 325) till the establishment of the Kayamkulam Kadeesha Syrian Church in AD 824 by Mar Sabor and Mar Aphroth.
 In AD 943 the Syrian Christians of Mavelikkara built the Mavelikkara Puthiyakavu Syrian Church when they split from the Kayamkulam Kadeesha Syrian Church.
-Venmoney Syrian church which was established in AD 1017 one of the famous church later destroyed when the war of kayamkulam king and later reconstructed.
+Venmoney Syrian Church which was established in AD 1017, one of the famous churches destroyed during the war of the Kayamkulam king and later reconstructed.